httpyac/httpyac.github.io/docs/guide/request.md

 ### Unary RPC

 [Unary RPC]( https://grpc.io/docs/what-is-grpc/core-concepts/#unary-rpc) behaves identically to Http requests.
-The url has the following format
+The url need to be in the following format

 ```
 GRPC {{server}}/{{service}}/{{method}}